AschPlatform/asch-docs-site/source/en/help/index.md

 # 1 The brief introduction of Asch

-The original design purpose of Asch is to reduce the skill threshold for the developers.For example,it makes DAPP development and traditional web applications become quite similar by adopting JavaScript as an application development language and supporting RDB (Relational Database) to store the transaction data, These characteristics must be extremely attractive to developers and SMEs (Small and Medium-sized Enterprises).We believe the development of the ecosystem of the whole platform is highly dependent on the developers’ productivity could be promoted.Asch is also an open platform ,which’s application is not limited to some particular areas, such as finance, document storage,copyright proof etc, but providing a series of underlying and abstract APIs .These APIs can be combined easily to realize various kinds of application.
-In addition, Asch system inherits and  enhances DPOS(Delegated Proof of Stake) algorithm in its consensus mechanism to significantly reduce the probability of block fork and the risk of duplicate payment.
+The original design purpose of Asch is to reduce the skill threshold for the developers.For example,it makes DAPP development and traditional web applications become rather similar  by adopting JavaScript as an application development language and supporting RDB (Relational Database) to store the transaction data, These characteristics must be extremely attractive to developers and SMEs (Small and Medium-sized Enterprises).
+We believe the prosperousness of the ecosystem of the whole platform is highly dependent on the developers’ productivity.
+Asch is an open platform that is not limited to specific areas— such as finance, document storage, copyright proof—but also providing a series of underlying and abstract APIs.
+These APIs can be combined flexibly to implement different types of applications.
+In terms of consensus mechanism, Asch system inherits and enhances DPOS (Delegated Proof of Stake) algorithm to significantly reduce the probability of forking in blockchain and the risk of duplicate payments.
-Most importantly, Asch’s sidechain-is-application mode can not only alleviate the blockchain inflation issue, but also make DApp more flexible and characteristic.
-Asch is a prospective, low-cost, one-stop solution that is surely able to be the incubator of next generation decentralized application.
+Most importantly, Asch’s sidechain-as-a-application (SaaA) mode alleviates the blockchain inflation issue, as well as makes dApp more adjustable and individualized.
+Asch is a prospective, low-cost, one-stop solution that will become the incubator of next generation decentralized application.
 The token of Asch is XAS, and the initial amount of XAS is 100 million.
-See Asch official website for details.
+Please browse Asch official website for details.

 # 2 How do we know Asch?

 check [official website](https://www.asch.so/)
-Read [Asch white paper](https://www.asch.so/asch-whitepaper.pdf) Developers can view/check the source code of Asch from github website and communicate with people through Asch official QQ groups[Asch的github](https://github.com/AschPlatform/asch)
+Read [Asch white paper](https://www.asch.so/asch-whitepaper.pdf) Developers can view/check the source code of Asch from  [github](https://github.com/AschPlatform/asch) and discuss with each other through Asch official QQ groups

 Asch official ecological community QQ group one：485979564 Asch official ecological community QQ group two：545183438